Code-Institute-Submissions/Mishsmelle-milestone-two/README.md

 ## Known Bugs/issues

-* The site is not as responsive as I would like, alignments are off when moving from desktop to mobile.
-This is an issue I had in my previous project also and while I feel on this site I have made improvements it is still an area I need to work on.
-* The title on the registration form should toggle depending on the region chosen.
-It worked previously but while working on the site leading up to deadline it stopped and I was unable to resolve this.
-I had to remove this feature for this iteration of the website so it functions as expected.
+* I had to remove a feauture where the title on the registration form should toggle depending on the region chosen as it was too buggy as not working as it should.

 # Deployment